Denxike/To-do-app-CRUD/README.md

 # To-do-app-CRUD
-A to do application that uses CRUD opearations, using SprinBoot.
+A to do application that uses CRUD opearations, using SpringBoot.